brucemack/brucemack.github.io/_posts/2024-07-05-missing-link.md

 1. The relay 10 coils are electrically controlled by the circuit that comes before.
-2. The relay 10-1 contacts are mechanically controlled by relay 10 coils from #1 above (even though they are completely different pages of the schematics.)
+2. The relay 10-1 contacts are mechanically controlled by relay 10 coils from #1 above (even though they are on completely different pages of the schematics.)
 3. The SHIFT solenoid is electrically controlled by the relay 10-1 contacts.
 4. The typewriter "basket" (see [this post for more](/ibm1620/2024/06/27/input-output-writer-1.html)) is mechanically controlled by the SHIFT solenoid.
 The basket gets physically lifted up.
 [Check out this video](https://www.youtube.com/watch?v=6p7aa56KwZg) to see what that looks like.